coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 If you buy a class skill, your character gets 1 rank (equal to a +1 bonus on checks with that skill) for each skill point.
-If you buy other classes' skills (cross-class skills), you get 1/2 rank per skill point.
+If you buy other classes’ skills (cross-class skills), you get 1/2 rank per skill point.

 Your maximum rank in a class skill is your character level + 3.